How are bus stops and routes determined?

 Our Sub-division does not have sidewalks and is poorly lit.
 How can I get the stop moved closer to our home?

 Most of the sub-divisions in our district do not have sidewalks and the lighting is poor in many areas.
 With our VersaTrans routing software, and our knowledge of the areas we service, we try very hard to place our bus stops at the safest location possible.
 But, it is very important to remember that that it is the parent’s responsibility for the safety of the child to and from the bus stop.

-The pick-up time on the Website says one time but the drive needed to change it to an earlier time.
+The pick-up time on the website says one time but the driver needed to change it to an earlier time.
 WHY?